aschey/rooibos/ARCHITECTURE.md

 - **Main Loop** - The application's main loop that's responsible for coordinating events that need to be processed on the main thread
-- **DOM Event Dispatcher** - A component in the DOM that routes events to specific nodes that may be interested (i.e. click events need to go to the correct element)
+- **DOM Event Dispatcher** - A component in the DOM that routes events to specific nodes that may be interested (e.g. click events need to go to the correct element)
 - **Signal Subscribers** - Async tasks inside of the reactive graph that are invoked when their reactive signals are modified